13078326j/Tut12-Group2/Report.md

 5. How might we find a new way to make the system equal without serving customer based on scores?
 6. How might we ensure relationship managers avoid only focusing on improving their ranking?
 7. How might we improve the current system to assign customers with relationship managers efficiently?

+Applying this design thinking to this project’s initial stages, allows us to better understand the scope of the project and our design objectives and our commitment to the needs and wants of our stakeholders.
+Phases 1 and 2 of design thinking provided us with a framework for the prototyping and modelling phase of our project.
+Knowing our priorities helped us to build up and manage our backlog that is dealt with GitHub issues.

 ## Our Proposed Solution